techner3/EDA_Automation/README.md

 This project aims to automate the insights gathering done in exploratory data analysis but using a crew of AI agents to work interactively with each other.
 When given a data description , it tried to generate questions based on the description to find some relationship between the features , answers the questions created and summarizes it.
 Thus providing whole data summary.

-Note : For faster output, I have set the prompt ot generate only 3 questions.
+Note : For faster output, I have set the prompt to generate only 3 questions.
 If you want a detailed analysis, try to modify or remove 3 in the prompt.

 ![](./images/overview.png)